-Intelligent - or clean - verbatim transcription records the content without the false starts, pauses and extra language that takes away from the intended content of the speech.
-It gives you a cleaned up version.
+Intelligent - or clean - verbatim transcription records the content without the false starts, pauses and extra language that take away from the intended content of the speech.
+It gives you a cleaned-up version.
 This style of transcription often produces an edited version of what was actually said - it focuses on the what was said rather than how and in what context it was spoken.
 It’s a great way to create an easy-to-read transcript that captures the central topic of conversation.

 Rules: No stutters, no filler words, no grammatical errors, no false starts.
 Clean as a whistle.